rastan187/campaign-gazetteer/content/house-rules.md

 | Town | d10 × 100 gp |
 | City | d10 × 200 gp |

-The next morning, make a **CON check**.
+The next morning, make a **Test of Constitution**.
 On a failure, roll d20 on the Carousing Mishaps table.

 | d20 | Mishap |
 | ---: | --- |